 Mobile internet users get subscribed to paid content services of mobile operators, often without their knowledge.

-- Useless content, incorrect ads, spam
+- Useless content, inappropriate advertising, and spam

 Yandex considers such sites as non-compliant with the basic quality standards.

-- SEO links for promotion (Minusinsk)
+- SEO links for promotions (Minusinsk)

 Placing links on third-party resources, which affect the search engine in order to promote your site.